US sues to block JetBlue from buying Spirit Airlines | Business

 They said the Justice Department created the environment of four airlines dominating the market, and JetBlue merely wanted a better chance at competing with the giants — all of whom grew through mergers and acquisitions between 2008 and 2013.

 The Justice Department sued to block the last megadeal, American's merger with US Airways, then reached a settlement that required the carriers to give up some gates and takeoff and landing slots at several major airports.
-Before that, the government allowed Delta to buy Northwest, United to merge with Continental, and Southwest to buy AirTran.
+Before that, the government allowed Delta to buy Northwest, United to merge with Continental, and it later let Southwest buy AirTran.

-Last year, JetBlue won a bidding war over Spirit against Frontier Airlines.
-Frontier CEO Barry Biffle argued that regulators would block a JetBlue-Spirit deal but not a tie-up with Frontier, a fellow discount airline.
+Last year, JetBlue torpedoed a deal between Spirit and Frontier Airlines, then beat Frontier in a bidding war.
+Frontier CEO Barry Biffle argued that regulators would block a JetBlue-Spirit deal but not a tie-up with his airline, a similar discount carrier.

-American and JetBlue are still waiting to learn the fate of a partnership that lets them work together on setting schedules and sharing revenue in Boston and New York.
-A federal judge in Boston is expected to soon issue a ruling, following a non-jury trial last fall.
+The largest union for flight attendants, the Association of Flight Attendants, reiterated its support for the merger Tuesday, which it said would lift pay and benefits for Spirit crews that it represents.

+But the American Economic Liberties Project, which opposes corporate consolidation, praised the Justice Department for seeking to block the deal, saying it would let JetBlue "gobble up a low-cost competitor" and boost prices.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)